corda/corda-docs-portal/content/en/platform/corda/5.0/developing-applications/getting-started/utxo-advanced-ledger-extensions.md

 ```

 {{< note >}}
-The `Create`, `Update` and `Delete` commands are not marked final, therefore we can extend the contract verification constraints from these points, but we can't extend from `ExampleContractCommand`.
+The `Create`, `Update` and `Delete` commands are not marked final.
+Therefore, we can extend the contract verification constraints from these points, but we cannot extend from `ExampleContractCommand`.
 {{< /note >}}

 ## Delegated Contract Design